Revenge of the Nerds: Plot

-However, the harassment intensifies, and Stan prevents any attempts by the Greek Council to sanction Alpha Beta.
-The nerds realize the only way to get the council to help is to put one of their own in as president, which they can do by winning the Greek Games during homecoming.
-Partnering with the Omega Mus and using their extensive scientific knowledge and creativity, the Tri-Lambs compete strongly with the Alpha Betas and Pi Delta Pis during the athletic events.
-At the charity fundraiser, the nerds heavily outsell the Alpha Betas by offering pies containing hidden nude pictures of Betty and other Pi Delta Pis.
-During this, Lewis, who has fallen in love with Betty, steals Stan's costume and engages in sexual intercourse with Betty while impersonating Stan.
-Finally, the nerds dominate the musical competition with a techno-computer-driven musical production, winning the overall games.
-Lewis immediately nominates Gilbert as the new Council president.
+However, Alpha Beta's harassment continues, and Stan blocks any attempt by the Greek Council to sanction them.
+The nerds conclude that the only way to gain justice is to replace Stan as Council president by winning the Homecoming carnival.
+Partnering with the Omega Mus, they use ingenuity and technical skills to compensate for their lack of athletic ability in competitions against the Alpha Betas and Pi Delta Pis.
+At the charity fundraiser, the nerds outsell the Alpha Betas by selling pies containing nude photos of Betty and other Pi Delta Pis.
+Lewis, having fallen in love with Betty, steals Stan's mask and costume and seduces her by pretending to be Stan.
+When the truth emerges, Betty—impressed by Lewis's physical attentiveness—has a change of heart and falls for him.
+The nerds then dominate the musical competition with a technology-themed electronic performance, securing overall victory, after which Lewis nominates Gilbert as the new Greek Council president.